...forever in our hearts

-We sometimes wonder ourselves why we have this site, now eight years after Julia died.
+We sometimes wonder ourselves why we have this site, now eighteen years after Julia died.
 Those of us who knew and loved Julia don’t need this to remind us that she was a bright light in our lives.
 Our wider circle of friends knows and trusts that we will never forget her, and they continue to be gentle with us as we navigate our loss.

-Dan Berg and Welcome Jerde
+--Dan Berg and Welcome Jerde, September 2023

 John Jensen, First Universalist Church, performs the Beatles' "Julia" as the background to an assortment of photos of Julia, her friends, and her family.

 We miss Julia every day, but we continue to move forward.